 How contract management software helps:

-• Contract tracking: Monitor the status of each contract in real time.
+- Contract lifecycle tracking: Monitor the status of each contract in real time.
 See at a glance which contracts are on track, which are at risk, and which need attention.

-• Performance dashboards: Visualize your contract data with intuitive dashboards.
-Get a quick snapshot of your contract landscape, identify trends, and make informed decisions.
+- Performance dashboards: Visualize your contract data with intuitive dashboards.
+Get a quick snapshot of your contract landscape, identify trends, and make informed decisions about where to focus your team's energy.

 5. Regularly Measure Your Performance